 Children can trade in their outgrown bike for a gently used one of the correct size.
 Children will also receive a helmet if they do not currently own one that fits.

-Families who do not have bicycles to trade in may receive a bike by making a token donation to help support the project.
+Families who do not have bicycles to trade in can receive a bike.

 Bicycles and helmets are provided on a first come first serve basis, and sizes and quantities may vary.